npwoods/bletchmame/README.md

 ## Version History

 - 2.14 (TBD)
+	- Fixed a bug that could cause duplication of items on the "recent images list" list
 	- Fixed a CMake build issue when performing out-of-tree builds [Davide Cavalca]

 - 2.13 (2022-Feb-26)